qas-im/qoogle/README.md

 ### Acknowledgements

 * Big thank you to Prajal Trivedi for helping our group towards the pathway of success.
-* Big thank you to Sergio Gago-Masague for teaching such a great class.
+* Big thank you to Professor Sergio Gago-Masague for teaching such a great class.
-* Big thank you to Chick-fil-A for allowing us to hold our group meetings in restaurant.
+* Big thank you to Chick-fil-A for allowing us to hold our group meetings in their restaurant.